cocotb/cocotb/documentation/source/simulator_support.rst

 .. note::

-   In order to use FLI (for VHDL), a ``vdbg`` executable from the simulator installation directory needs to be available on the ``PATH`` during cocotb installation.
+   In order to use :term:`FLI` (for VHDL), a ``vdbg`` executable from the simulator installation directory needs to be available on the ``PATH`` during cocotb installation.
    This is needed to access the proprietary ``mti.h`` header file.

-Any ModelSim PE or ModelSim PE derivatives (like the ModelSim Microsemi, Intel, Lattice Editions) do not support the VHDL FLI feature.
+Any ModelSim PE or ModelSim PE derivatives (like the ModelSim Microsemi, Intel, Lattice Editions) do not support the VHDL :term:`FLI` feature.
-If you try to use them with FLI, you will see a ``vsim-FLI-3155`` error:
+If you try to use them with :term:`FLI`, you will see a ``vsim-FLI-3155`` error:

 .. code-block:: bash

     ** Error (suppressible): (vsim-FLI-3155) The FLI is not enabled in this version of ModelSim.

-ModelSim DE and SE (and Questa, of course) support the FLI.
+ModelSim DE and SE (and Questa, of course) support the :term:`FLI`.

 .. _sim-modelsim-issues: